 In order to give you an overview of different airbrush compressors, we have tested the best airbrush compressors in different price ranges.
-For comparison we have the Silent Whisper Compressor from Implotex, the Wiltec AF186 Airbrush Compressor, the Revell Master Class Airbrush Compressor and our price-performance tip from Fengda, the FD 186.
+For comparison, we have a wide range of different compressors in the review.

 Which airbrush compressor types are available?